Idiopidae

-Idiopidae, also known as armored trapdoor spiders, is a family of mygalomorph spiders first described by Eugène Simon in 1889.
-They have a large body similar to tarantulas.
+Idiopidae, also known as armored or spiny trapdoor spiders, is a family of mygalomorph spiders first described by Eugène Simon in 1889.

+Behaviour

+Idiopidae build burrows, and some species close these with a trapdoor lined with silk.
+Prothemenops siamensis from Thailand, which is about 2 cm long, builds its retreat in a streamside vertical earth bank in lower montane rainforest.
+Each burrow has two or three entrances that lead into a main tube.
+The trapdoor is a form of safety and ways of ambushing prey.
+Idiopidae adapt and live in many various environments as seen by the map on the far right, which leads to the various species to co-exist with other Idiopidae and other spiders outside of the family.
+Idiopidae do not deliver a bite that is dangerous to humans.

 Description

+Spiders in this family have large bodies, similar to those of tarantulas.
 In most species the males have a spur on their legs, which is used to immobilise the female and prevent her from biting during the mating process.

-Idiopidae build burrows, and some species close these with a door.

-Prothemenops siamensis from Thailand, which is about 2 cm long, builds its retreat in a streamside vertical earth bank in lower montane rainforest.
-Each burrow has two or three entrances that lead into a main tube.
-Its lateral posterior spinnerets are elongated.
+The lateral posterior spinnerets are elongated.

 The oldest known idiopid, Number 16, died at the age of 43 years.